mBialczak/simpleARKANOID/README.md

 - all the enum classes used in the project - the Enum.hpp file,
 - constants with color definitions - the Colors.hpp file,
-- all the constants with paths to assets used in the project.
+- all the constants with paths to assets used in the project - the Paths.hpp.

 ## C++ CAPSTONE PROJECT RUBRICS SATISFACTION